UPDATED DESIGN ENHANCES PERFORMANCE

 - Polished Stainless Steel Chassis

-- LED illuminated tub indicators (Red - warm up, Green - All good, Orange - a Fault)
+- LED illuminated tub indicators (Amber - warm up, Green - All Good)

 The MC275 uses balanced or single-ended inputs and a compliment of (3) 12AX7A, (4) 12AT7 and either (4) KT-88s or 6550 tubes.
 Configured for 75 Watts per channel stereo, the MC275 can power 4, 8, or 16-ohm loads.
 As a bridged mono amp it delivers 150 watts into 2, 4, or 8-ohm loads.
 THD is below 0.5% from 20 Hz to 20kHz at all times.